Historic buildings in Ramsgate: Albion House

 Mary Townley's death coincided with Ramsgate becoming a less fashionable resort to stay in for the aristocracy and gentry.
 "The smarter resorts on the south coast began to lose their aristocratic tone in the 1840s and 1850s, when they were discovered by middle-class Londoners.
 Towards the end of the century Charles Booth found a growing number of Londoners, especially clerks, policemen, shopworkers and local government employees, who had a week's or even a fortnight's paid holiday, and were thus able to join in London's colonization of the Kent coast".
 The house may then have struggled to have been let as a family residence and for this reason became used as a gentleman's club before becoming a lodging house.
 Albion House was certainly a lodging house by at least 1857 when George Potter, a substantial farmer, was at the property.
 He is recorded at the property in the 1861 census as a Lodging House Keeper.
 By the mid-nineteenth century it was being used by the middle classes for holidays with people like the Church family, headed by Edmund Boyle Church, a solicitor visiting.

 In 1881 the Boarding House Proprietor was Charles Wilkinson.
 Ten years later the house no longer seemed to be in use as a boarding house and was put up for sale in August 1892.
 The house was finally sold in 1900 by Montague Kingsford, a solicitor, to Ramsgate Council who used it as its offices until 1974 when it transferred to the ownership of Thanet Council.

 November 2014 reopened as a boutique hotel.
 In July 2016 the ground floor restaurant and bar of the hotel were named Townley's, after Mary Townley.

 Mount Albion House

 Mount Albion House was built in 1798 by a local miller named John Marshall.
 It was the home of Augusta Emma d'Este.
 Dr. John Collis Browne, the originator of the medicine Chlorodyne, died here on 30 August 1884 and is commemorated by a plaque.

 The Granville Hotel

 Built by Edward Welby Pugin in 1869, originally as a terrace of eight large houses and later converted into a hotel.
 The building is now private apartments.

 Royal Victoria Pavilion

 The Royal Victoria Pavilion, on Ramsgate seafront, opened in 1904.
+Originally a theatre, it later became a casino and afterwards was derelict for some years.
 It has been converted to a pub by Wetherspoons and opened in 2017.
 It is that company's largest outlet.